jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 As it's what we are going to do in this tutorial, you need to get it properly installed.

 1. Download and unzip the lastest *core-x.x.x-distrib.zip* file found on [snapshot](https://oss.sonatype.org/content/repositories/snapshots/org/jeka/core/) or [release](https://repo1.maven.org/maven2/org/jeka/core/) repository to the directory you want to install Jeka.
+2. Add _JEKA HOME_ (repositoty where you have unzipped the distribution) to your PATH environment.
-2. Make sure that either a valid JDK is on your _PATH_ environment variable or that a _JAVA_HOME_ variable is pointing on (_JAVA_HOME_/bin/java must point on a java executable).
+3. Make sure that either a valid JDK is on your _PATH_ environment variable or that a _JAVA_HOME_ variable is pointing on (_JAVA_HOME_/bin/java must point on a java executable).
    Note that you can choose a specific JDK instance to run Jeka without affecting _JAVA_HOME_ variable by setting _JEKA_JDK_ environment variable (_JEKA_JDK_/bin/java must point on a java executable).
    Required Jdk version for running Jeka is 8 or more (tested until 12).
 Jdk 7 is no more supported.
-3. execute `jeka help` in the command line.
+4. execute `jeka help` in the command line.
 You should get an output starting by :

 ```
 Usage: